About this policy

 We take the security of your personal information seriously.
 We set strict standards for protecting your privacy, and the security and confidentiality of your information.

 We secure all our information in accordance with the Protective Security Policy Framework.
 The cyber security controls for our IT systems comply with the Australian Signals Directorate's (ASD) Information Security Manual.
-An independent ASD certified security assessor has certified our IT platforms at a very high (protected classification) level.
+ABS systems that store and process statistical data are subjected to independent security assessments by independent ASD certified security assessors.

 Identifiable information, such as name and address, is deleted when no longer needed in accordance with the Administrative Functions Disposal Authority and our internal records authorities (2001/00000540 and 2007/00105946).